What is a Family Visa?

 - Have met your husband/wife at least once in person

 - You pass the ‘genuine relationship test’.
-You should provide documents which show that your relationship with your partner is real.
+You should provide documents that show that your relationship with your partner is real.
 This could be transcripts from conversations, photographs, videos, messages, tickets from events you’ve attended together, shared finances (like a shared bank account), or evidence of cohabitation (like a shared tenancy agreement).

 - You plan to live together in the UK.
 If you are applying for a Spouse Visa, you need to include documents which show you have accommodation arranged for the non UK partner’s arrival.
 You must live together.
 You can use a tenancy agreement, mortgage payment, house deeds, or temporary accommodation booking (like an AirB&B) to show this.